Bobby Neely: Professional career

 After college, he was signed to the Chicago Bears as an undrafted free agent.
 He did not make the final roster.
 Therefore, he decided to sign with the Miami Dolphins practice squad.
 About five games into the season, however, the Bears had lost all of their active tight ends due to injuries.
 They re-signed Neely to their active roster where he was now the starting tight end.
 During his rookie season, he played in eleven games, starting in five.
 He caught 9-of-13 passes for 92 yards in the games he played.
 He suffered a career-ending injury before his second season.

 Post career

-Neely currently acts, mainly as a guest star.
-He has appeared on shows NCIS, Grey's Anatomy, and most recently Rebel.
+Neely took his talents to Los Angeles to pursue a career in entertainment.
+He has appeared on shows NCIS, Grey's Anatomy, and most recently Rebel, and Seal Team.
+He currently still lives in Los Angeles and is a Luxury Real Estate agent with Amalfi Estates in Pacific Palisades.